-In All Hallows’ Eve, the first instalment of the Sam Hain series, Alice meets the mysterious occult detective Sam Hain, and is introduced to a world she never imagined could possibly exist.
+In All Hallows’ Eve, the first installment of the Sam Hain series, Alice meets the outlandish occult detective, Sam Hain, and catches a glimpse of a world of magic and monsters beyond her imagination...

 That Halloween had started out just like any other.